Help

 Examples:

-• "BEREC Office" will show all documents which contain in their titles of the words "BEREC" AND "Office" next to each other.
+• ‘“BEREC Office”’ will show all documents containing the words “BEREC” AND “Office” next to each other in their titles.

-• #10{BEREC Office} will show all documents which contain in their titles of the words "BEREC" AND "Office" in that order and separated by no more than 10 characters.
+• ‘#10{BEREC Office}’ will show all documents containing the words “BEREC” AND “Office” in that order in their titles, and separated by no more than ten characters.

 Examples:

-• Broad* will show all documents which contain in their titles the words: "Broad", "Broaden", "Broadcast", etc.
+• ‘Broad*’ will show all documents containing the words: "Broad", "Broaden", "Broadcast", etc. in their titles.

-• Reali?ation will show all documents which contain in their titles the words: "Realization" or "Realisation".
+• ‘Reali?ation’ will show all documents containing the words: "Realization" or "Realisation" in their titles.

-• *ation will show all documents which contain in their titles the words: "Realisation", "Activation", etc.
+• ‘*ation’ will show all documents containing the words: ‘Realisation’, ‘Activation’, etc. in their titles.

-• *eli?at* will show all documents which contain in their titles the words: "Delicate", "Delicately", etc.
+• ‘*eli?at*’ will show all documents containing the words: "Delicate", "Delicately", etc. in their titles.

 Operators can be combined by using brackets.